ranguli/dotfiles/README.md

 `git clone --recursive https://github.com/ranguli/dotfiles && cd ./dotfiles && stow `

+To install the package manifest, run ` sudo pacman -S $(cat manifest.pacman) ` This will install common packages as well as `pacaur`, which is my AUR helper of choice.
+Run:
+` pacaur -S $(cat manifest.pacuar) ` to install the AUR packages of choice.

+I prefer this method of keeping track of my packages over using `pacman` to output a manifest because it's cumbersome and keeps track of *every* package and their version, 85% of which I don't care about and are installed by default.
+It's also more cumbersome to manually update that exported file.

 Or clone and copy things manually if you don't have `stow`.

 ## What are dotfiles?